Preparing to Apply

 While we expect that competitive applicants will score at or above the national average of 18-19, students accepted to the University of Minnesota School of Dentistry usually score higher.
 Students should refer to the information supplied with their official score report to determine the average scores nationally.

-If applicants do not achieve desired scores on their first test, they may take the DAT again after a 90-day waiting period.
+If applicants do not achieve desired scores on their first test, they may take the DAT again after a 60-day waiting period.
 We will look at all sets of scores and we look for general improvement across all test areas.
 Official score reports sent to the school by the American Dental Association (ADA) will show up to four sets of scores.

 Deadlines for DAT

-For students entering fall 2023, the date of the oldest DAT for consideration for application is June 1, 2019.
 For students entering fall 2024, the date of the oldest DAT for consideration for application is June 1, 2020.
+For students entering fall 2025, the date of the oldest DAT for consideration for application is June 1, 2021.

 Applicants to the University of Minnesota should not delay submitting their AADSAS application until they receive DAT results.
 This can jeopardize their chance for admission.
-Rather, applicants should submit the AADSAS application with a projected test date (before February 9) - or a projected retest date.
+Rather, applicants should submit the AADSAS application with a projected test date (before January 10, 2024) - or a projected retest date.
 Then, applicants should follow up to be sure that official score reports have been received after the exam has been taken.